Bynn-Intelligence/Bynn-Mobile-SDK-iOS/README.md

 - `decision.approved`: Triggered when a verification is approved
 - `decision.rejected`: Triggered when a verification is rejected
-- `decision.challenge`: Triggered when additional verification is required
+- `decision.challenge`: Triggered when a manual decision is required by your organization
 - `aml.screening.match`: Triggered when there's a match in AML screening